SimonMaracine/Muhle-Intelligence/protocol.md

-# Nine men's morris Protocol
+# Generic Board Game Protocol

 Communication is done through ASCII text messages.

-All messages must end with the new line character: *\n*.
+All messages must end with a UNIX new line character.

 Messages from GUI to engine are also called *commands*.

-The message string may contain any number of characters (or tokens).

-The message string can contain arbitrary whitespace around tokens.
+Messages may contain arbitrary whitespace around tokens.

-Both the engine and the GUI should try their best to understand and execute a command or parse a message.
-Any extra invalid tokens should be ignored.
+Invalid tokens or messages should be ignored.

 The engine must process the commands synchronously, in the order that they are received.

-The engine should not send messages at inappropriate times.

 ## Notation